-To tell you the truth, we have not been able to confirm this statistics.
-According to our knowledge, there is no credible statistics proving that hippopotamus kill people.
+To tell you the truth, we have not been able to confirm these statistics.
+According to our knowledge, there is no credible statistics proving that hippopotamuses kill people.
 However, it is commonly believed that there are such cases – especially when there are people on boats.
 The hippopotamus attacks happen despite the lack of goading them.

 The hippopotamus – curiosities.
 Do you know that:

 - Males of the common hippopotamus increase its weight throughout their lifetime.